dsprenkels/dotfiles/_home/.liquidprompt/docs/functions/data.rst

    Can be disabled by :attr:`LP_ENABLE_BATT`.

+   .. versionchanged:: 2.1
+      Implemented `sysfs` method as the default way of getting battery status.

 Development Environment
 -----------------------

+.. function:: _lp_kubernetes_context() -> var:lp_kubernetes_context, var:lp_kubernetes_namespace

+   Returns ``true`` if a Kubernetes context is found.
+   Returns the Kubernetes context name or the first name component.

+   Splitting long context names into components is defined by :attr:`LP_DELIMITER_KUBECONTEXT_SUFFIX` and :attr:`LP_DELIMITER_KUBECONTEXT_PREFIX`.
+Both use greedy matches - see :doc:`../config` for examples.

+   If enabled by :attr:`LP_ENABLE_KUBE_NAMESPACE`, will also return the default namespace for the current context, if one is set.

+   Can be disabled by :attr:`LP_ENABLE_KUBECONTEXT`.

+   .. versionadded:: 2.1

+.. function:: _lp_node_env() -> var:lp_node_env

+   Returns ``true`` if a Node.js environment is detected.
+Returns the virtual environment name.

+   Can be enabled by :attr:`LP_ENABLE_NODE_VENV`.

+   .. versionadded:: 2.1

 .. function:: _lp_python_env() -> var:lp_python_env

-   Retuns ``true`` if a Python or Conda environment is detected.
+   Returns ``true`` if a Python or Conda environment is detected.
 Returns the virtual environment name.

    If the environment name contains a forward slash (``/``), only the substring